IEEE-Signal-Processing-Society-VIT/tempora-ieee-sps/README.md

  * Debugger is active!
 ```

 For first timers using flask.
-The main app is located in the directory `tempora`.
-Templates contains all the related .html files. `static` directory which contains all the stylesheets and scripts is located in the tempora directory for easier accessibility.
+The main app is located in the `tempora` directory. `templates` directory contains all the related .html files. `static` directory which contains all the stylesheets and scripts is located in the tempora directory for easier accessibility.